kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 ### Adding More Features

 Another thing we can look at is that if we look at many of the recipes' HTML, we will see ingredients and directions are frequently signaled by an h2 or h3 and the word ingredients or directions.
-Let's add s ome code to keep track of any headers we see with ingredients, or directions (or other frequently used words that denote that the ingredients or directions are forthcoming):
+Let's add some code to keep track of any headers we see with ingredients, or directions (or other frequently used words that denote that the ingredients or directions are forthcoming):

 Check out the changes that add this: